CityChan/Federated-DPMS/README.md

 #### The University of Texas at Austin
 #### *arXiv preprint

-## Code for: "Skeleton-Graph: Long-Term 3D Motion Prediction From 2D Observations Using Deep Spatio-Temporal Graph CNNs"
+## Code for: "Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data"
 Read the full paper [here]()

 <div align='center'>